n-wbrown/archiver-datasource-backend/README.md

 # Grafana Data Source Backend Plugin for Epics Archiver

+## Archival Notice

+This repository is now archived.
+It was the prototype for developing a backend for [sasaki77/archiverappliance-datasource](https://github.com/sasaki77/archiverappliance-datasource) to enable alerting.
+Now that the work from this repository has been officially [merged](https://github.com/sasaki77/archiverappliance-datasource/pull/24), this repository is no longer necessary and should not undergo further development.
+Pull requests, issues, and discussion should now be directed towards the new repository.

 ## Introduction

 `archiver-datasource-backend` is a [Grafana](https://grafana.com/) plugin to use data from the [Epics Archiver](https://slacmshankar.github.io/epicsarchiver_docs/) in Grafana dashboards and alerts.